Skip to main content

 Updated over a week ago

-You must create a project in order to send an invoice, as the invoices are created and sent within the project.
+To send an invoice, you need to create a project, since invoices are generated and sent within the project.

 Did this answer your question?